SAP-samples/xsa-cap-migration/examples/ManualMigration.md

 The first step of the migration is to deploy the (Eg: [SHINE](https://github.com/SAP-samples/hana-shine-xsa)) application to the source HDI Container.

 - Clone the [SHINE](https://github.com/SAP-samples/hana-shine-xsa) application.
-- Follow the Steps Before Building the Application [SHINE](https://github.com/SAP-samples/hana-shine-xsa/blob/main/SHINE-XSA.md)
 - Create a source HDI Container for the Hana as a Service database instance by following this [Document](https://help.sap.com/docs/HANA_SERVICE_CF/cc53ad464a57404b8d453bbadbc81ceb/93cdbb1bd50d49fe872e7b648a4d9677.html) and bind or connect the SAP HANA 2.0 Shine Application to the created HDI container.
+- Follow these [Steps](https://github.com/SAP-samples/hana-shine-xsa/blob/main/SHINE-XSA.md) before building the Shine Application.
 - Build and Deploy the core-db module to the source HDI container.
 The deployment can be done either by using the [SAP HDI Deployer](https://www.npmjs.com/package/@sap/hdi-deploy) or by using the MTA.

 ### Step-2: Creation and Setup of CAP Application